Karelian Isthmus: Archaeology

 Apart from the old towns of Vyborg and Priozersk, and churches on the Konevets island of Lake Ladoga, since the late 19th century a number of other archaeological sites have been discovered on the isthmus.
 Numerous archaeological remnants of the Mesolithic, Neolithic, Copper Age and Bronze Age occur all over the isthmus.
 The eastern part of the Karelian Isthmus hosts a number of medieval remnants.
 There are many grave pits of Karelians of the 10th–15th centuries with metal and ceramic artifacts along the northern armlet of the Vuoksi, near Lake Sukhodolskoye and in a few other places in Priozersky District.
 On the southern shore of Lake Sukhodolskoye small medieval burial mounds are abundant as well.
 A lot of large cult stones have been found along these bodies of water, as well as agglomerations of cairns.
 Remnants of several rural settlements were also discovered there as well as on the shore of Lake Ladoga.
 Remnants of the Tiuri (Tiversk) town (10th–15th centuries) were excavated on a former island in the northern Vuoksi armlet near the Tiuri village (now Vasilyevo).
 A few treasures of silver adornments and medieval Arabian and Western European coins have also been found, as the isthmus laid on the Volga trade route (at that time, the Vuoksi River had a distributary emptying into the Bay of Vyborg).

 Prehistory and Medieval

-Ancestors of Baltic Finns wandered to the Karelian Isthmus possibly around 8500BC.
+Ancestors of Baltic Finns wandered to the Karelian Isthmus possibly around 850 CE.

 In the 11th century, Sweden and Novgorod Republic started to compete tax holding rights.
 The Treaty of Nöteborg of 1323 established a border between them along the rivers now known as the Sestra and the Volchya.